 The library offers services for Rollins faculty, including research assistance, critical thinking and information literacy instruction, and scholarly publication hosting.

 Each librarian serves as a liaison to an academic department and can provide discipline-specific consultation and tailor resources to faculty and students.
-They are available for one-on-one research assistance consultations, information literacy instruction, library orientations, and more.
+They are available to support your research, teaching, and scholarship and offer one-on-one research assistance consultations, information literacy instruction, library orientations, and more.

 Need a book for your class?
-We gather book reserve requests to hold at the Circulation desk throughout the semester.
+We gather book reserve requests to hold at the Circulation desk throughout the semester, whether it's your personal item or one purchased for course use.

 Created by your Librarians, these research guides include links to quality and curated resources to support your students in their writing and research projects.
 Librarians can create guides specific to your courses or take any edit suggestions to available subject guides.